crev-dev/cargo-crev/README.md

 -----END CREV PACKAGE REVIEW-----
 ```

-When useful, it is possible to review particular files (*Code Review Proof*).

-While your own reviews are very valuable, `crev` allows reviewing identities of other
-people to establish trust.

 *Proofs* are stored and published in personal repositories for other people to use.

-They can be also included in a relevant source code itself through submitting
-a PR to the original project.

-`crev` collects *Proofs* from different sources, and builds a personalized web of trust.
-This allows answering queries like:

-* Which of my dependencies don't have a sufficient (arbitrary) level of code review/trust?
-* What were the changes in a project X, since I last reviewed it?
-* and more!

 ## Fundamental ideas behind `crev`: